zz85/nwc-viewer/README.md

 # nwc-viewer
-NoteworthyComposer file viewer that renders music notation in js and html.
-Do get in touch if you are interested with this.
+This NoteworthyComposer file viewer attempts to renders music notation from nwc files without any installation required, using only the browser technologies like js and html.

+If you are interested with this project, feel free to chat me up [@blurspline](https://twitter.com/blurspline) on twitter.

 This project contains
 - a binary file reader / parser